StanfordSpezi/SpeziLLM/Sources/SpeziLLMFog/SpeziLLMFog.docc/SpeziLLMFog.md

 The ``LLMFogSession`` contains the ``LLMFogSession/context`` property which holds the entire history of the model interactions.
 This includes the system prompt, user input, but also assistant responses.
 Ensure the property always contains all necessary information, as the ``LLMFogSession/generate()`` function executes the inference based on the ``LLMFogSession/context``.

+- Important: The ``LLMFogSchema`` accepts a closure that returns an authorization token that is passed with every request to the Fog node in the `Bearer` HTTP field via the ``LLMFogParameters/init(modelType:systemPrompt:authToken:)``.
+The token is created via the closure upon every LLM inference request, as the ``LLMFogSession`` may be long lasting and the token could therefore expire.
+Ensure that the closure appropriately caches the token in order to prevent unnecessary token refresh roundtrips to external systems.

 ```swift
 struct LLMFogDemoView: View {